moshe-braner/dump5892/documentation/README.md

 ## Version history

+### revision 06

+Cleaned up distance, bearing, speed and track calculations to use appropriate approximation for each.
+Fixed minor bugs.

 ### revision 05

 Revised output flow control, to work with Arduino ESP32 Core 2.0.3 in which Serial.availableForWrite() is broken.